 If veterans are taking courses at another college or university which is approved for VA benefits, they should provide a catalog description of the courses, in which they plan to register to their Academic Counselor at COSC.
 Once the courses have been approved, veterans should forward that information to the certifying official at Charter Oak State College.
 The certifying official will forward the supplemental enrollment letter, which verifies that the courses the student is going to take at that institution will transfer into the veteran degree program at Charter Oak.
 The Veterans Officer at supplemental institution will forward the necessary paperwork to VA, so the veteran can begin receiving payment.

-Note: The veteran is responsible for providing his/her Academic Counselor with a letter listing the courses he/she will take at the supplemental school.
+Note: The veteran is responsible for providing his/her Academic Counselor with a letter listing the courses the student will take at the supplemental school.
 The form may be downloaded here as a PDF - Veterans Educational Benefits Authorization Request Form.
 Without this information the veterans Academic Advisor will not verify the courses when the Veterans Benefits Office seeks verification of the courses.

 The veteran must submit a transcript request form and a copy of the appropriate payment receipt to the certifying official at Charter Oak State College before the courses can be certified.
 The check for the fee should be issued to the school at which the course will be taken and should be dated for the end of the semester.